TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 20/1 Kings 20.26.md

 ---

-And it came to pass at the return of the year, that Ben-hadad mustered the Syrians, and went up to Aphek, to fight against Israel.
+It happened at the return of the year, that Ben Hadad mustered the Syrians, and went up to Aphek, to fight against Israel.